fanglores/Advanced-Software-Design/PracticeTasks/Module2/Task_9/Events_Storming.md

 ### **1. Key User/Job Stories and Use Cases for Event Storming**
-Given the complexity of the use case diagram, let’s focus on a few critical scenarios, such as:
 1. **Publishing and Deploying a Model (ML Engineer)**
    - An ML Engineer publishes a trained model and deploys it for production use.